High Altitude Gardening

 High country gardeners must also deal with cabbageworm (hand pick from plants when in the caterpillar stage and release parasitic wasps into the garden) root maggots (put protective discs around each plant to prevent the maggot from burrowing down to the root; plastic row covers will also keep the flies from the plants), cut worms and aphids (use beneficial insects such as ladybugs and lacewings to control them).
 Your best defense against insect pests is to keep a clean garden, especially at the end of the growing season when insects will look for places to survive the winter in the remains of your plants.
 Organic means of pest control, including neem powders, garlic oil, horticultural oils and soaps can be used when needed.

 Larger pests are a different story.
 Almost every organic gardening book I’ve seen recommends fences to keep out deer.
 But I’ve never seen a fence, even if eight feet high and electrified, to be completely effective.
 (I know of one gardener who had success attaching poles to the top of his deer fence and stringing crepe paper streamers between them.)
-Deer repellent products are good for keeping deer from browsing your shrubbery during winter but not usually suitable (or effective) protecting vegetables.
+Deer repellent is good for keeping deer from browsing your shrubbery during winter but not usually suitable (or effective) protecting vegetables.

 Raccoons are even more persistent at penetrating fences, even electric ones, and will wipe out several rows of corn in a single night.
 Having an outdoor dog is a good deterrent but training one to maintain vigilance while not destroying the garden with relentless pacing (and keeping you awake with barking) is a challenge even the most accomplished dog whisperer would find frustrating.
 A friend used Havahart live traps and relocation to reduce his raccoon population, a great idea until he came out one morning and found a skunk in one of his traps.